goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/5-handlers/_index.md

       when: inventory_hostname in groups["ftpserver"]
 ```

-> **Tip**
->
+{{% notice tip %}}
-> By now you should know how to run Ansible Playbooks, we’ll start to be less verbose in this guide.
+By now you should know how to run Ansible Playbooks, we’ll start to be less verbose in this guide.
 Go create and run it. :-)
+{{% /notice %}}

 Run it and examine the output.
 The expected outcome: The task is skipped on node1, node3 and the ansible host (your control host) because they are not in the ftpserver group in your inventory file.